 There's six touch-sensitive shortcut keys at your fingertips, and the handy dial gives you access to even more shortcuts and keystrokes.
 And, at 10 x 6-inches, the working area you get with the XP-Pen 06 will give you plenty of room to move.

-Sitting comfortably in between our top pick and the following cheaper option, the XP-Pen Deco Pro (opens in new tab) is very much the high-end of the Deco range – which is XP-Pen's entry level range.
+Sitting comfortably in between our top pick and the following cheaper option, the is very much the high-end of the Deco range – which is XP-Pen's entry level range.
 You get great build quality in the XP-Pen Deco Pro – it's pretty close to a Wacom tablet in that respect, and that goes for the Deco Pen stylus as well.
 It's not for nothing that this aluminium cased tablet won the 2019 Red Dot design award.

 The wheel on the side is actually a double wheel.
 The outer wheel offering zooming functions, and the inner wheel works as a trackpad.
 And there's eight responsive shortcut keys either side of it.